peter88213/novelibre/docs/help/basic_concepts.md

 ## Part/chapter/section types

-Each parts, chapter, and section  is of a type that can be changed via context menu or Part/Chapter/Section menu.
+Each part, chapter, and section  is of a type that can be changed via context menu or Part/Chapter/Section menu.
 The type can be *Normal* or *Unused*.

 ### Normal